DM8tyProgrammer/mighty-articles/pointer-primer.md

 int* p1, v; // only p1 is pointer, v is interger variable
 ```

-A memory address is a number, _so the type of a pointer is always Integer despite whom it is pointing._
+A memory address is a number, _so the type of a pointer is always Integer despite its pointing._

 **If a pointer is an integer, then what about the type we set at the time of the declaration?**
-It is the type of referred variable and only required _if pointer arithmetic is required else not._

-Let say it: **declared pointer type** for the sake of brevity. `void *` _(Generic pointer)_ is used if the referred variable type is not known.
+It’s the referenced variable’s type, and it’s only necessary _if pointer arithmetic is required; otherwise, it’s not_.
+Call it: “**declared pointer type**” for the sake of brevity. `void *` (Generic pointer) is used if the referred variable type is not known.

 ### Why we need pointers?